licentia88/MagicOnionGenericTemplate/README.md

 Now you are ready to inject and call the services!

-## Let's Connect!
-I appreciate every star ⭐ that my projects receive, and your support means a lot to me!
-If you find my projects useful or enjoyable, please consider giving them a star.

 ## Package Installation & Initial Configuration

 You can install this template using [NuGet](https://www.nuget.org/packages/MagicOnionGenericTemplate):